John Reynolds (Royal Navy officer): Governor of Georgia

 Reynolds's administration created great distress for Georgians, initiated a loss of revenue, and gave the colony a negative image for potential immigrants.
 Yet provincial leaders gained important lessons about methods of cooperation with the royal executive and their own ability to challenge an administration with which they disagreed.
-They used such knowledge to create a stronger reciprocal relationship with subsequent royal officials, which generally lasted until the Revolutionary War (1775–83).
+They used such knowledge to create a stronger reciprocal relationship with subsequent royal officials, which generally lasted until the American War of Independence.